-To access the C: drive from the Windows File Explorer on your WorkSpace, enter C:\ in the address bar.
+To access the C: drive from the Windows File Explorer on your WorkSpace, enter C: \ in the address bar.

-- In the <settings pass="specialize"> section, make sure that <ComputerName> is 2. set to an asterisk ().
+- 2. In the <settings pass="specialize"> section, make sure that <ComputerName> is set to an asterisk (\).
 If <ComputerName> is set to any other value, your custom computer name settings will be ignored.
 For more information about the <ComputerName> setting, see ComputerName in the Microsoft documentation. - 3.
 In the <settings pass="specialize"> section, set <RegisteredOrganization> and <RegisteredOwner> to your preferred values.

 During Sysprep, the values that you specify for <RegisteredOwner> and <RegisteredOrganization> are concatenated together, and the first 7 characters of the combined string are used to create the computer name.
 For example, if you specify Amazon.com for <RegisteredOrganization> and EC2 for <RegisteredOwner>.
-For Windows 10-based images, the computer names for the WorkSpaces using custom bundles will start with EC2AMAZ-xxxxxxx.
-For Windows 11 based images, the computer names for the WorkSpaces using custom bundles will start with WORKSPA-xxxxxxx.
+For Windows 10-based images, the computer names for the WorkSpaces using custom bundles will start with EC2AMAZ-xxxxxx.
+For Windows 11 based images, the computer names for the WORKSPA-xxxxxx.

-The <RegisteredOrganization> and <RegisteredOwner> values in the <settings pass="oobeSystem"> section are ignored by Sysprep.
+- The <RegisteredOrganization> and <RegisteredOwner> values in the <settings pass="oobeSystem"> section are ignored by Sysprep. - Both <RegisteredOrganization> and <RegisteredOwner> are required values. - 4.
 Save your changes to the Unattend.xml file.
-4.